richfaris/TrainingLoLa/lessons/03_1policy_types.md

-# Lesson3.1: Policy Types and Forms
+# Lesson 3.1: Policy Types and Forms

 ## 🎯 Learning Objectives
 - Understand the structure of v_policy_types view